[an error occurred while processing this directive]

 Week End*

 (Jean-Luc Godard, 1967) In the final film of his productive 1960’s Nouvelle Vague period, Jean-Luc Godard presents his vision of the apocalypse, and concludes by burying the casket of cinema.
 Bourgeois couple Roland and Corrine have secret lovers, and are plotting each other’s murder.
 They set out on a chaotic, picaresque journey by car to Corrine’s parents home to secure her dying father’s inheritance.
 They encounter bizarre characters, incessant violent car accidents, and cannibalistic hippie revolutionaries.
 Presented in a new restoration from Janus.
-35mm *This Film is not a member of the Tarantino series.

 Friday, June 1 • 7; 10 • 153min